dupski/old-rev-framework-python/docs/modelapi.rst

 .. py:function:: update(id, vals[, context={}])

-   Updates an existing record, using the new values specified in vals, and returns True on success.
+   Updates an existing record using the new values specified in vals, and returns True on success.

    Any value errors will raise a ``rev.core.exceptions.ValidationException``